A complete Xingqiu guide

-Xingqiu’s normal attacks are not special in any way, they are on par with that of most other sword users, and generally slower than average which makes them undesirable from a DPS standpoint.
-However he can be used as one at minimal opportunity cost, and those who plan to use Xingqiu as the main DPS should familiarize themselves with his atk combo.
+Xingqiu’s Normal Attacks are not special in any way.
+They are on par with that of most other sword users, and generally slower than average which makes them undesirable from a DPS standpoint, although they can be used at minimal opportunity cost.

-Xingqiu’s damage optimal atk combo is N1C (Normal attack, charged atk, repeat) for it does the most damage per frame.
-However stamina management is important, so I generally recommend N2C (2 normal attacks followed up by a charged attack).
-That is a 16% damage loss per frame, but ultimately performs better in terms of utility, and during his burst when you have to be proccing normal attacks to deal damage.
-N2JC (two normal attacks with a jump cancel) is the third-best option, which requires no stamina and also procs burst rainswords.
+Xingqiu’s optimal combo for damage is N1C (Normal Attack, Charged Attack, repeat) as it does the most damage per frame.
+However, stamina management is important, so it is generally recommended to use N2C (two Normal Attacks followed by a Charged Attack).
+That is a 16% loss of DPS accounting for the duration of attacks, but it ultimately performs better in terms of utility, especially during his Burst to proc Rain Swords and deal damage.
+N2J (two Normal Attacks, cancelling the end of the second animation with a jump) is the third-best option, which requires no stamina and also procs Rain Swords.

-Try to avoid N3, 4, and 5 for they have long frame counts.
+Try to avoid N3, 4, and 5, as they have long frame counts, resulting in lower DPS.

 |Two hit jump cancel (N2JC)||122%|